Courses

 What is Recognition of Prior Learning?

 Learning happens everywhere not only through formal education, but also through experience in work, volunteering, and involvement in sporting or community groups.
-ATU recognises this and gives it value called Recognition of Prior Learning, or RPL.
+ATU recognises this and gives it value through a process known as Recognition of Prior Learning, or RPL.

 RPL enabled me to create a customized learning pathway that acknowledged my existing skills to focus on areas of further development.
 This flexibility made education more accessible for me to enhance further learning.
 By recognizing prior learning, RPL can help me advance in my career/business by obtaining formal qualifications or certifications that are required for promotion or new job opportunities. – Martha Ryan – Higher Diploma in Food Business & Product Development.